jakubtalich/VisionFive2Tutorials/README.md

 # VisionFive2Tutorials
-Tutorials to get started with the RISC-V single-board computer VisionFive 2
+Tutorials to get started with the RISC-V single-board computer **VisionFive 2** by StarFive

 01. [Upgrading/Flashing Firmware](UpgradingFlashingFirmware.md)